-9. Safeguarding children and vulnerable adults
+9. Safeguarding children and Adults at Risk

-To safeguard the welfare of children and vulnerable adults, The MERL is guided by the University of Reading's Safeguarding Children and Adults at Risk Policy.
-Reading Museum & Town Hall is guided by its own child and vulnerable adult protection policy, which is available for all volunteers to read in the 'Files' Section of the volunteer platform, as part of the induction process.
+To safeguard the welfare of children and Adults at Risk, The MERL is guided by the University of Reading's Safeguarding Children and Adults at Risk Policy.
+Reading Museum is guided by its own child and Adults at Risk protection policy, which is available for all volunteers to read in the 'Files' Section of the volunteer platform, as part of the induction process.